For Electrameccanica Vehicles Corp. [SOLO], Analyst sees a rise to $9. What next?

 SOLO Stock Performance Analysis:

 Electrameccanica Vehicles Corp.
-[SOLO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.88.
-With this latest performance, SOLO shares gained by 6.51% in over the last four-week period, additionally sinking by -28.71% over the last 6 months – not to mention a rise of 35.85% in the past year of trading.
+[SOLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.01.
+With this latest performance, SOLO shares dropped by -3.12% in over the last four-week period, additionally sinking by -40.59% over the last 6 months – not to mention a rise of 31.66% in the past year of trading.

 Insight into Electrameccanica Vehicles Corp.
 Fundamentals: